folio-org/ui-eholdings/docs/routing-architecture/routing-architecture.md

 }
 ```

 We said Route Components fetch, send, and handle data.
-Views have to use Routes to get data.
+Views have to go through the Routes to get data.
 Here is an example of the View requesting the Route to handle some data.
 The Route will kick off a request to update the data and return that update data back to the View.
 To send data the View invokes the function passed to it as a callback in props.

 ```javascript